Being an educator is simple:

 - Spiritual ability –> Generous actions

 (3) We learn by bringing understanding, imagination, strength and courage to situations; we fail to learn if we don’t.
 And all of us have had humble, generous teachers who inspired us; and proud, self-indulgent ones who didn’t.

 Look at those experiences with teachers because the six virtues are also the qualities and abilities of the good teacher.
 Whether in the role of instructor, parent, coach, or advisor; excellent teachers model the six virtues.
 Think of your own good teachers.
-Were they understanding or ignorant, imaginative or unimaginative, strong or weak, courageous or fearful of truth, proud or humble, selfish or generous?
+Were they understanding or ignorant, imaginative or unimaginative, strong or weak, courageous or fearful of truth, humble or proud, generous or selfish?

 Or pretend you are programming a robot to be the best possible teacher.
 Which virtue would you leave out?
-Which other virtue would you add?
+Which virtue would you add?

 It is simple.
 The kind of people we graduate from schools depends on our definition of “educated.”
 If it means “good at tests,” we will graduate citizens who are good at tests.
 If it means understanding, imaginative, strong, courageous, humble, and generous, we will graduate citizens with these virtues.

 Or read and comment on blogs.
 Peruse blogs by picking a category and scrolling down to check the headlines.